Chiranjeevi

-Early life and family
+Early and personal life

-Chiranjeevi was born as Konidela Sivasankara Varaprasad Rao on 22 August 1955 in Mogalthur, a village in West Godavari district of Andhra Pradesh, India.
+Chiranjeevi was born as Konidela Sivasankara Varaprasad Rao on 22 August 1955 in a Telugu family to Konidela Venkata Rao and Anjana Devi in Mogalthur, West Godavari district of Andhra Pradesh.
 His father Konidela Venkata Rao worked as a constable and was transferred on a regular basis.
 He spent his childhood in his native village with his grandparents.

 Chiranjeevi did his schooling in Nidadavolu, Gurazala, Bapatla, Ponnur, Mangalagiri and Mogalthur.
-He was an NCC cadet and had participated in the Republic Day Parade in New Delhi in the early '70s.
+He was an NCC cadet and had participated in the Republic Day Parade in New Delhi in the early 1970s.
 He was interested in acting from a young age.
 He did his Intermediate at C. S. R. Sarma College in Ongole.
 After graduating with a degree in commerce from Sri Y N College at Narsapuram, Chiranjeevi moved to Chennai and joined the Madras Film Institute in 1976 to pursue a career in acting.

-Personal life

 On 20 February 1980, Chiranjeevi married Surekha, the daughter of Telugu comic actor Allu Ramalingaiah.
-They have two daughters, Sushmitha and Sreeja.
-They also have a son, Ram Charan, also a lead actor in Telugu cinema.

-Chiranjeevi's younger brother, Nagendra Babu, is a film producer and actor.
-His youngest brother, Pawan Kalyan, is an actor-politician who founded Jana Sena, a regional political party.
+They have two daughters, Sushmitha and Sreeja, and a son, Ram Charan, also an actor in Telugu cinema.
+Chiranjeevi has two brothers, Nagendra Babu, a film producer and actor, and Pawan Kalyan, an actor-politician who is Deputy Chief Minister of Andhra Pradesh and founder of Jana Sena, a regional political party.
 Allu Aravind, his brother-in-law, is a film producer.
-Chiranjeevi is uncle to the actors Allu Arjun, Allu Sirish, Varun Tej, Niharika, Sai Dharam Tej, and Panja Vaisshnav Tej.
+Chiranjeevi is the uncle to actors Allu Arjun,Allu Sirish, Varun Tej, Niharika, Sai Dharam Tej, and Panja Vaisshnav Tej.

 Acting career

 1978–1981: Early career

-Since his family worshipped Anjaneya, a Hindu deity, his mother advised him to take the screen name "Chiranjeevi", meaning "Immortal", a reference to the belief of Hanuman living forever.
+Since his family worshipped Anjaneya (Hanuman), a Hindu deity, his mother advised him to take the screen name "Chiranjeevi", meaning "Immortal", a reference to the belief of Hanuman living forever.

-Chiranjeevi started his film career with Punadhirallu.
-However, his first released film was Pranam Khareedu.
-Mana Voori Pandavulu, directed by Bapu, gave Chiranjeevi recognition from the Telugu audience.
-He played a small role in Tayaramma Bangarayya.
-He played the anti-hero in films I Love You and K. Balachander's Idi Katha Kaadu, starring Kamal Haasan.
+Chiranjeevi started his film career with Punadhirallu (1979).
+However, his first released film was Pranam Khareedu (1978).
+Mana Voori Pandavulu (1978), directed by Bapu, gave Chiranjeevi recognition from the Telugu audience.
+He played a small role in Tayaramma Bangarayya (1979).
+He played the anti-hero in films I Love You (1979) and K. Balachander's Idi Katha Kaadu (1979), starring Kamal Haasan.

-In a remake of the Tamil film Avargal, Chiranjeevi portrayed the character played by Rajinikanth in the original.
+In a remake of the Tamil film Avargal (1977), Chiranjeevi portrayed the character played by Rajinikanth in the original.
 In 1979, Chiranjeevi had eight major film releases and then 14 films in the following year.
-He played lead antagonist in works such as Mosagadu, Rani Kasula Rangamma, 47 Natkal /47 Rojulu, Nyayam Kavali and Ranuva Veeran.
+In 1981, he played lead antagonist in works such as Mosagadu, Rani Kasula Rangamma, 47 Natkal /47 Rojulu, Nyayam Kavali and Ranuva Veeran.